-Here, we briefly review the analytic computation of phase derivatives developed previously, including the so-called constant coupling approximation.
-We leave out most details here, and only cover computation of first-order phase derivatives (group delay).
+Here we briefly review the analytic computation of phase derivatives developed previously, 11 including the so-called constant coupling approximation.
+We leave out most details here and cover only computation of first-order phase derivatives (GD).
 However, the method can be directly extended to any order of dispersion.
 Further details and a discussion of the validity of the constant coupling approximation can be found in Ref.
 11.